 The sharpening and noise reduction algorithms affect both the image as shown on screen and the image saved when using Save with Adjustments or Save Exactly as Seen.
 Since the sharpening and noise reduction is applied every time the image on screen is updated, using these tools may reduce the responsiveness of the live stacking to changes in other controls such as colour adjustment or histogram changes.

-If SharpCap has successfully connected to PHD2 then a status such as ‘Guiding’, ‘Calibrating’ or ‘Stopped’ will be shown in the Status box on the right.
-If PHD2 monitoring is disabled or SharpCap cannot connect to PHD2 then ‘Not connected to PHD2’ will be shown.
+If SharpCap has successfully connected to the guiding application/device then a status such as ‘Guiding’, ‘Calibrating’ or ‘Stopped’ will be shown in the Status box on the right.
+If guiding monitoring is disabled or SharpCap cannot connect to the guiding application/device then ‘Not connected to guiding’ will be shown.

 Basic guiding monitoring is managed by the two options:

-Pause stacking if guiding lost – if enabled then SharpCap will pause any live stack in progress if the PHD2 status changes from ‘Guiding’ to any other status.
-Note that with this option set you can still start stacking with PHD2 not guiding (or not connected).
-Also note that if you manually resume the paused stack, SharpCap will not re-pause it unless PHD2 again changes from the ‘Guiding’ to non-guiding state.
+Pause stacking if guiding lost – if enabled then SharpCap will pause any live stack in progress if the guiding status changes from ‘Guiding’ to any other status.
+Note that with this option set you can still start stacking when not guiding (or not connected).
+Also note that if you manually resume the paused stack, SharpCap will not re-pause it unless the status again changes from the ‘Guiding’ to a non-guiding state.

-Do not start stacking if PHD2 is not guiding – if enabled then SharpCap will pause any new stack that is started if PHD2 is not in the ‘Guiding’ state (or is not running or not connected).
+Do not start stacking if not guiding – if enabled then SharpCap will pause any new stack that is started if the guiding status is not in the ‘Guiding’ state (or is not running or not connected).

-Notification messages will be shown in the SharpCap notification bar when PHD2 guiding starts or stops.
+Notification messages will be shown in the SharpCap notification bar when guiding starts or stops.

-SharpCap Pro users can also enable dithering using PHD2 while live stacking.
-In order to enable dithering, tick the Automatically Dither checkbox and set the options to choose dithering parameters.
+SharpCap Pro users can also enable dithering using their guiding application/device while live stacking.
+In order to enable dithering, tick the Automatically Dither checkbox and set the dithering interval as required.

 Dither Interval – this is the minimum time that SharpCap will wait between the end of one dither starting the next dither.
 As noted above, dither operations are delayed until the end of any frame in progress.
 The Dither Interval should be set to a time considerably longer than the camera exposure time, otherwise an unacceptably high fraction of frames will be lost due to dithering.